 The United Kingdom

 Britain is another country where you will find high-quality research labs at the majority of educational institutions.
-Great Britain had the best higher education system in the world for years before the emerge of the best US universities and it’s still a country with some very good universities, like Oxford and Cambridge.
+Great Britain had the best higher education system in the world for years before the emergence of the best US universities and it’s still a country with some very good universities, like Oxford and Cambridge.
 Getting enrolled in these universities is rather difficult, though.
 Only fifteen percent of all applicants manage to secure a place at this educational institution after the interview round.

 With seven universities in the top 100, only the UK and the US have more top 100 universities than Australia.
 Additionally, numerous credible sources suggest Australia as one of the best study abroad countries.
-Even more, students that choose Australia have plenty things to enjoy and admire to outside of the classroom as well.
+Even more, students that choose Australia have plenty of things to enjoy and admire outside of the classroom as well.
 From the Great Barrier Reef to unique animal encounters, Australia has a lot to offer.

 In case you are looking for an educational institution in Europe with impressive research facilities, Switzerland has plenty.
 The Swiss Federal Institute of Technology in Zurich is (at the moment of writing this article) the 6th ranked university in the world and second in Europe, behind only Oxford University.
 No matter what subject you choose to major in, studying here will be a pleasure as the university is home to some of the best research labs in Europe.

 With its relatively low tuition fees (compared to some other countries on this list) and the number of scholarships given to international students, it’s no surprise that Japan is becoming one of the most popular study abroad countries.
 Japan is home to five of the world’s top 100 universities all of which have their own state-of-the-art research facilities.
 More than 200,000 students choose Japan as their destination and that number will probably become even higher as Japanese universities race to attract more international students.
 And with so many unique things you can do only in Japan, one can never get bored there.

 Are you looking to study in a non-western country and learn a lot about a culture that’s different than anything you saw before?
 In that case, you should seriously consider studying in China as an option.
 As the Chinese economy keeps growing, their universities get better too.
 At the moment, mainland China has six universities in the top 100.
 However, if we include Hong Kong and Taiwan, it actually has 12.
 Additionally, Chinese universities keep investing more in research and stimulating their students to go conduct independent research studies.